jordipbou/sloth/README.md

 * One header only.
 Very easily embedabble in a C/C++ application.
 * Human readable bytecode.
-* Bytecode helpers for easier bootstrapping of higher level languages.
+* Quotations at bytecode level.
 * Relatively fast interpreter.
-* Ability to add extensions (C functions).
+* Ability to add C function extensions.